mozilla/personatestuser.org/README.md

 Get a new verified email and an assertion, valid for two minutes, for the named audience.

+Audience must include the protocol (`https://`) and be url-encoded.
+For example, rather than `jedp.gov`, the audience would be `https%3A%2F%2fjedp.gov`.
+(Though this is a bit cumbersome, we prefer that the input you're sending to the BrowserID verifier be completely transparent.)

 ### New Assertion

 Like the above, but with explicit parameters for an existing email and